 Most business to business (B2B) services are treated as supplied where they are received by the recipient.
-In these circumstances, US businesses supplying services from the US to a UK business customer would not be obliged to register for UK VAT and the customer would account for any VAT at their end.
+In these circumstances, AUS businesses supplying services from AUS to a UK business customer would not be obliged to register for UK VAT and the customer would account for any VAT at their end.

 Other business to private customer (B2C) services are treated as supplied where the supplier belongs.
-In either case, there is no requirement for a US company supplying these services to UK customers from the US to register for VAT in the UK.
+In either case, there is no requirement for an AUS company supplying these services to UK customers from AUS to register for VAT in the UK.